Ask toddle AI

 Creating Packages

-Packages usually consist of generic reusable components, formulas or actions.
+Packages usually consist of generic reusable components, formulas, or actions.
 A package may contain a single component or an entire UI or utility library.
 A few great examples of packages are:

 Creating a new package project

-• Only Apps may install packages
+• Only apps can install packages

-Deciding what to export
+Decide what to export

 The frontpage